tmcdaniel94/challenge1/README.md

 ## Description

-The purpose of this assignment was to put into practice the HTML, CSS, Git and Github skills introduced in module one of the bootcamp.
-This webpage was created using starter code from UT's Bootcamp.
+The purpose of this assignment was to put into practice the HTML, CSS, Git and Github skills introduced in module one of UT's bootcamp.
+Some of those skills included using semantic elements, linking local files and images to webpages, deploying webpages, and applying design through CSS, including the box model and positioning.
+One challenge I faced during this project was simplifying the code to accomplish a goal.
+More than once, I realized that what I was trying to do could be achieved in many fewer steps that I originally thought, often by using elements or attributes that already existed within the code.

 ## Installation